opral/monorepo/apps/cli3/README.md

 # @inlang/cli

-Intended to use Oclif but oclif does not support esmodules (yikes) and I couldn't get rollup working.
+Intended to use Oclif but oclif does not support esmodules (yikes).